It’s a tough time to be a business leader.

 As you implement your plan, decide upfront when you’ll review and report on findings.
 Pick a cadence that’s predictable and easy to support, such as monthly or quarterly.
 And look for opportunities to celebrate wins publicly with your teams and broader leadership.
 These will provide the momentum you need to keep going.

-Using workforce analytics with ActivTrak
+Get smarter workforce planning analytics with ActivTrak